FREE COMMERCIAL TOBACCO QUIT HELP

 THE AMERICAN INDIAN COMMERCIAL TOBACCO PROGRAM

-Quitting can be difficult, but help is available.
-Enroll in the American Indian Commercial Tobacco Program to receive free, culturally-tailored help, including:
+Quitting commercial tobacco can be difficult, but help is available.
+Enroll in the American Indian Commercial Tobacco Program to receive free, culturally-tailored help to quit tobacco, including:

 - 10 coaching calls with dedicated native coaches